 - Altimeter setting procedures.

-- Human performance, aeronautical decision making and judgement relevant to the commercial pilot.
+- Human performance and limitations relevant to aeronautical decision making and judgement by a private pilot.

 - Radiotelephony procedures and phraseology as applied to VFR operations; action to be taken in case of communication failure.